Jim Puckett, Executive Director and Founder

 Hayley Palmer, Program and Operations Director

 “We take far too much from this world; yet, we never give back.”
 These words spoken by my Civil & Environmental Engineering professor at the University of Washington imbued a philosophy that led me to work at BAN.
-I help the organization achieve its mission through custom creating technologies such as developing mobile apps on iOS and Android to spread awareness on the positive environmental impacts on decisions we make; custom developing software platforms to track, visualize and understand toxic waste flows; materializing our big list of amazing projects we have brewing at BAN through software; or, help our causes and campaigns be more effective with tools like SalesForce.
-Understanding and utilizing technology plays a crucial role in growing our organization, and supporting the realization of the BAN mission.
+I help the organization achieve its mission through custom creating technologies such as developing mobile apps on iOS and Android to spread awareness on the positive environmental impacts on decisions we make; creating and developing custom in-house hardware and software to track, visualize and understand toxic waste flows; materializing our big list of amazing projects we have brewing at BAN through integrating tools like Asana; or, help understand our causes and campaigns effectiveness with SalesForce.
+Understanding, creating and utilizing technology plays a crucial role in growing our organization, and supporting the realization of the BAN mission.

 Sarah Westervelt, e-Stewardship Policy Director